 Mariscos La Tia

-Mariscos La Tía has been cooking mouth-watering seafood for decades and is a local favorite.
-They’ve got some amazing shrimp tacos here, but the star of the show is definitely the marlin taco.
+Mariscos La Tía has been cooking mouth-watering seafood for decades and is where the locals eat in Puerto Vallarta.
+They’ve got some amazing shrimp tacos here, but the star of the show is definitely the marlin tacos.
 Marlin – the bacon of the sea!

 Pepe’s Tacos